 • Dr. Feelgood: A leading Pub Rock practitioner, the band reached its commercial apex in the ’70s with its British-flavoured R&B sound.
 Though no original members remain, a version of the band is still touring now.
 UK critic Nick Hasted wrote, “Feelgood are remembered in rock history…as John the Baptists to punk’s messiahs.”

-- The Good Rats.
-A classic regional powerhouse who never quite cracked the big time.
-Its blues-based classic rock sound seemed tailor-made for its time, but no such luck.
+• The Good Rats: A classic regional powerhouse never quite cracked the big time but its blues-based classic rock sound seemed tailor-made for its time.
 The late frontman, Peppi Marchello, could handle a baseball bat as well as any major leaguer.
 Ever-loyal fans, especially on New York’s Long Island, still carry the torch.

 So the Inaugural Class now stands at 14 members: our original 3 plus the 11 you added.

 Actually, let’s make it 15.
 A few readers wisely noted that these four guys from Liverpool honed their chops playing marathon bar gigs in Hamburg and, later, at home.
 How could we not include them?

 As with any list, we’ve surely omitted some worthy contenders – and made choices you might not share.
 Please keep the conversation going and suggest others we may have forgotten.
 Just be kind in your comments.

 Photo Credits: Public domain image of J. Geils Band.